Air Booking Guide

 Commit Workbench API Reference

-Booking Workflow Diagram
+Booking Workflow Diagrams

-Add Product Booking Workflow (without Search and Price)
+Add Product Workflow (omit Search and Price)

-NDC Instant Pay Workflow
+NDC Instant Pay Workflow (book and ticket in same workbench)

 The Instant Pay workflow, supported only for NDC, allows you to book and ticket in the same workbench session.